 Helping with emotional wellbeing and mental health

-Child and Adolescent Mental Health Services (CAMHS) are an NHS service, that aims to help young people up to the age of 18 who are finding it hard to manage their emotional, psychological and mental health.
-CAMHS have community teams of staff across the Hampshire area who are able to support young people and families if needed, and there is likely to be a clinic near you.
+Child and Adolescent Mental Health Services (CAMHS) are an NHS service that aims to help young people up to the age of 18 who are finding it hard to manage their emotional and psychological health, and who are suffering with acute, chronic and severe mental health problems.

 There are a number of different clinical and professional staff who are trained and experienced in working with young people, and their families.
 Hampshire Specialist CAMHS aim to help a young person build skills of their own and achieving their potential and getting the most out of their life.
-To find out more check out our ‘About Us‘ section.